A bilevel approach for compensation and routing decisions in last-mile delivery: Solution approach

-Finally, in the third step, the BPFM is solved again by fixing the margins according to the solution obtained in the second step, i.e., for each $i$ and $k$, we set $\bar p_i^k=p_i-\sum\limits_{m \in M}\check{X}_{mi}^kp_{mi}.$ The solution, together with $\check{X}$ found at the second step, is a feasible solution to the problem.
-Note that the third step is needed as, otherwise, the solution obtained from the second step might not be bilevel feasible, as it does not necessarily optimize the followers' objective.
+Finally, in the third step, the BPFM is solved again by fixing the margins according to the solution obtained in the second step, i.e., for each $i$ and $k$, we set $\bar p_i^k=p_i-\sum\limits_{m \in M}\check{X}_{mi}^kp_{mi}.$ The solution obtained in the third step, together with the $\check{{X}}$ found in the second step, is a feasible solution to the problem.
+Note that this last step is needed as, otherwise, the solution obtained from the second step might not be bilevel feasible, as it does not necessarily optimize the followers' objective.
 The algorithm will then return the best solution in terms of the leader's objective function between the one found in the first and the third step.

-Depending on the presence of a budget constraint (\eqref{eq:routing-budget} or \eqref{eq:pricing2-budget}) or a route duration constraint (\eqref{eq:pricing-tmax} or \eqref{eq:proj-tmax}) the problem to solve at each step changes.
-Indeed, when there is a constraint on the duration of the route, it is better to have a problem with the $z$ variable in the upper level, i.e., $(\mathsf{BPFM})$, since constraints~\eqref{eq:pricing-tmax} do not need to be separated.
-Instead, when there is no duration constraint, the problems without the $z$ variables $(\mathsf{BPFM\text{-}z})$, as expected, turn out to be faster after some preliminary experiments.
-The overall heuristic algorithm is described in Algorithm~\ref{algo:heuristic1}.
+As already noted, the separation of no-good cuts is computationally more expensive than that of value function cuts (see Section~\ref{sub:fixed}), thus the employment of $(\mathsf{BPFM'})$ within the heuristic is not preferable.
+Depending on the presence of a budget constraint (\eqref{eq:routingLL-budget}, \eqref{eq:pricing1LL-budget} or \eqref{eq:pricing2LL-budget}) or a route duration constraint (\eqref{eq:pricing-tmax} or \eqref{eq:proj-tmax}) the problem to solve at each step changes.
+Indeed, when there is a constraint on the duration of the route, it is better to have a problem with the ${z}$ variables in the upper level, i.e., $(\mathsf{BPFM})$, because constraints~\eqref{eq:pricing-tmax} do not need to be separated.
+Instead, some preliminary experiments showed that, as expected, when there is no route duration constraint, the problem without the ${z}$ variables $(\mathsf{BPFM\text{-}z})$ turns out to be faster.
+The overall heuristic is described in Algorithm~\ref{algo:heuristic1}.